dspeyer/dspeyer.github.io/magic.md

 | 20 | A generic person |
 | 25 | A specific person |

-An examiner can identify a figment of this sort by making a spot check dc 10 + caster's overage on the craft(illusion) check.
+An examiner can identify a figment of this sort by making a spot check DC 10 + caster's overage on the craft(illusion) check.

 When using the Laser effect, the laser source is the target of the spell (restricted by range).
 The laser beam then proceeds indefinitely according to normal physics, though aiming it at a relevant target becomes difficult with range.